liu-xiao-guo/vantiq_websocket_example/README.md

 2) name: String
 3) number: String

 You can insert data into the table by clicking the "send" hyperlink, and you can receive data notification when there is a new data insert on the Vantiq cloud.
+You need to click the "Subscribe" hyperlink first so that you can receive the data change.